getmscode2013/NodeJsTutorial/README.md

 module.exports.abc = name;
 ========================================================

-Some other global object aree
+Some other global object are

 //buffer
 //module
 //Reports